WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Circuit_Software/index.md

 ## Others

 There are countless other schematic and PCB design programs, both free and professional, some are even online.
 The higher-end professional programs do a lot more, but they run a minimum of USD$10,000/year or even USD$50,000/year and more, depending on the features.
-I've also used most of them, and while they may do things that the free and prosumer software I listed above don't, I've yet to find one that has a user-friendly UX.
-Most of the other free and low-cost schematic and PCB design software is not very good, or is uses very proprietary file formats.
+I've used most of them, and while they may do things that the free and prosumer software I listed above don't, I've yet to find one that has a user-friendly UX.
+Most of the other free and low-cost schematic and PCB design software is not very good, or uses proprietary file formats.

 ## [Next - Review](../Review)